 Hi Friends!
 Hope you are doing well.
 I always feel pleasure to keep you updated with information related to engineering and technology.
-Today, I’ll unlock the detailed Introduction to LED.
-The LED stands for Light-emitting diode – as the name suggests – it is a pn-junction diode mainly used as the source of light.
-It is not a new device, it has long been serving in the field of telecommunication, electrical engineering and in hard to reach places where common light fails to deliver.
+Today, I'll unlock the detailed Introduction to LED.
+The LED stands for Light-emitting diode.
+LED is a PN-junction diode mainly used as the source of light.

 Introduction to LED (Light Emitting Diode)

-LED is a pn-junction diode that mainly used as a replacement of incandescent lights.
-It is based on the electroluminescence effect – A process where diode converts electric current to light when electrons change their state inside the LED semiconductors.
+LED is a PN-junction diode that is mainly used as a replacement for incandescent lights.
+It is based on the electroluminescence effect - A process where a diode converts electric current to light when electrons change their state inside the LED semiconductors.

 - The LED contains two terminals known as anode and cathode.
-The former contains a positive charge on it and comes with the longer lead as compared to other, and later contains negative charge on it.
+The former contains a positive charge on it and comes with the longer lead as compared to others, and later contains a negative charge on it.

 - LEDs, also known as infrared-emitting diodes, are very helpful in a wide range of applications.
-The experts were always in a need of creating an alternative of regular bulbs that turned out to be expensive and less efficient.
-The first experiment on electroluminescence was conducted in 1907, followed by the number of experiments later on that resulted in the development of the visible light.
+The experts were always in a need of creating an alternative to regular bulbs that turned out to be expensive and less efficient.
+The first experiment on electroluminescence was conducted in 1907, followed by a number of experiments later on that resulted in the development of visible light.

 The brightness of every LED depends on the current drawn by it - the most the current drawn the more brightness will be.